 Chevron slashes costs to protect dividend from coronavirus

-Chevron is deepening capital spending cuts by up to $14B
+Chevron is deepening capital spending cuts

 Chevron Corp. is taking further action to protect its prized divided.

-Note: CORRECTION: An earlier version of this story misstated Chevron's capital spending plans.
-Spending will be reduced as much as $2 billion, and total outlay may be as low as $14 billion.